Fusion-Power-Plant-Framework/bluemira/documentation/source/geometry/parameterisation.rst

     TripleArc().plot(labels=True)

-The TripleArc has more customisations than show here including the length of inboard straigh section, sl, and the small and middle arc angles (a1 and a2).
+The TripleArc has more customisations than show here including the length of inboard straight section, sl, and the small and middle arc angles (a1 and a2).
 Please see the API documentation for more information

 SextupleArc